 Does the eSIM also work on the ski slopes?

 Yes, in most areas.
 Coverage is usually good in cable cars, restaurants, and at mid-altitudes of the resorts.
-On very high peaks or in narrow gorges, there may be spots without signal, as in any mountain area.
+On very high peaks or in narrow gorges, there may be spots without a signal, as in any mountain.
 Download offline maps of the route just in case.

 Do I lose my phone number when using an eSIM?

 No. Your Spanish line remains active for calls and SMS with your usual number.
 The eSIM only provides data.
-You choose in the settings which line you use for browsing, so you keep both active on the same phone at the same time.
+You choose in the settings which line you use for browsing, so you keep both working simultaneously on the same phone.

 When do I activate the eSIM, before or after arriving?

-Install it with Wi-Fi at home before traveling, but only activate its data once you are in Andorra.
-This way, you don't use up the plan prematurely and arrive with internet ready from the first minute, without having to look for stores or public Wi-Fi networks.
+Install it with Wi-Fi at home before traveling, but activate its data only when you are already in Andorra.
+This way, you don't use up the plan prematurely and arrive with internet ready from the first minute, without searching for stores or public Wi-Fi networks.

 How many GB do I need for a weekend?

-For two or three days with maps, messaging, and social media, 1 to 3 GB is usually enough.
+For two or three days with maps, messaging, and social media, 1 to 3 GB is usually sufficient.
 If you make a lot of stories, videos, or video calls, aim for 5 GB.
-Take advantage of the hotel Wi-Fi at night for large downloads and you'll stretch your bundle further.
+Take advantage of the hotel's Wi-Fi at night for large downloads to stretch your allowance further.

 Conclusion

 Andorra is a nearby and beautiful destination, but it is outside the EU: relying on your Spanish plan's roaming is the fast track to a surprise bill.
-With a data bundle purchased in advance, you travel with a fixed price and guaranteed connection.
-Prepare your getaway with peace of mind: purchase your eSIM for Andorra and have it ready before leaving home, along with your ski pass and gloves.
+With a data plan contracted in advance, you travel with a fixed price and guaranteed connection.
+Prepare your getaway with peace of mind: contract your eSIM for Andorra and have it ready before leaving home, along with your ski pass and gloves.